UC Essay Examples – Personal Insight Questions 1-8

 UC Example Essay:

-It was the third night in a row that we couldn’t get it together.
 My school’s mock trial team was finally going to the state championship after years of working together, but we couldn’t agree on how to build our prosecution.
 The “case” was that several people had died during a rock concert when the crowd became violent.
-We needed to decide if we should “sue” the event space or the artist, and the group was split around two natural leaders.
+We needed to decide if we should “sue” the event space or the artist, and the group was split between two natural leaders.

 Mark, our lead attorney for the last two years, wanted to build a logical argument that the event space intentionally oversold the show, creating danger.
 Emma, our star witness, said that we needed to build the case around sympathy for the families and sue the artist, who had inspired the violence.